hype/HYPE_Processing/README.md

 ### Install with the Contribution Manager

 Unzip the HYPE archive under the distribution folder.
-From Processing, add a new library by selecting the menu item _Sketch_ → _Import Library..._ → _Add Library..._ This will open the Contribution Manager, where you can browse for HYPE Processing Library, or any other library you want to install.
+From Processing, add a new library by selecting the menu item _Sketch_ → _Import Library..._ → _Add Library..._ This will open the Contribution Manager, where you can browse for HYPE, or any other library you want to install.

 Not all available libraries have been converted to show up in this menu.
 If a library isn't there, it will need to be installed manually by following the instructions below.